 Investing in new bedding works wonders to enhance that resort feel.
 Crisp white ones are our preference, since they pair well with virtually any theme and brighten up a room instantly.
 But any set that brings you joy and feels good to lie on will work just fine.
 And although you may not be able to get the sheets tucked in quite as tight as a hotel housekeeper, making the bed is also a surprisingly simple way to help home feel a little more luxurious.

 5. Focus on the natural

 Whether your ideal destination is a tropical island or a snowy ski lodge, very few vacations are meant to be spent entirely indoors.
 Embrace the climate you’re dreaming of by adding natural elements like flowers and plants, seashells, branches, or antlers.

 And don’t underestimate the power of natural light.
 In fact, a natural light source is Sky’s number one must-have in any room.
 “Darkness deprives us of Vitamin D, so natural light is a must-have...I absolutely love a natural, outdoors inspired room.”
 Removing heavy blinds or drapes in favor of sheer curtains will bathe your room in sunlight that has the power to boost your mood along with overall visual appeal.

 Natural light is your best friend in any bedroom.
 To maximize this feature, keep window treatments lightweight and minimal.
-(Plus, natural wood furniture pieces, like our Moiz Deluxe Wood Platform Bed pictured above, look exquisite when bathed in a healthy dose of sunlight).
+(Plus, natural wood furniture pieces look exquisite when bathed in a healthy dose of sunlight.)

 6. Replicate the hotel mini-fridge or snack station